Top 10 Books

 Year: 2015

-I picked this up when I really needed a sci-fi hit, it delivered and then some.
-Tchaikovsky takes a concept that shouldn’t work - uplifted spiders as the main characters - and makes it utterly compelling.
-The scope is epic, spanning generations and civilizations, while never losing sight of what makes great sci-fi: exploring what it means to be sentient, to build a society, to survive.
-The dual timeline structure keeps the tension high, and the payoff is worth every page.
-This is an example of perfect sci-fi for me - big ideas executed brilliantly with genuine heart.
+I picked this up when I really needed a sci-fi hit, and it delivered and then some.
+Tchaikovsky takes a concept that shouldn’t work - uplifted spiders as the main characters - and makes it genuinely compelling.
+The scope spans generations and civilisations without ever losing the thread, and the dual timeline keeps the tension up throughout.
+The payoff is worth every page.
+My benchmark for what science fiction can do when it’s firing on all cylinders.

 You can never know.
 That is the problem with ignorance.
 You can never truly know the extent of what you are ignorant about